JCapriotti/dynamodb-session-flask/README.md

 best practices implemented in `dynamodb-session-web`, this project has additional support for these best practices:

 * Non-descript session ID name - Defaults to `id` for cookies, and `x-id` for headers.
-  * Opinion - isn't a non-descript suggestion for a name actually descriptive?
+  * Side-Comment - isn't a non-descript suggestion for a name actually descriptive?
 * Cookie setting defaults:
   - [X] Secure = True
   - [X] HttpOnly = True